thomasekdahlN/wealthprognosis-app/README.md

-Supports % changerates on expences, income and asset values Supports mortage calculations and new mortages taking over for a previous mortage Support incrementell decrease of income / expence / asset (using negative amount as input) Calculates all values for all assets
+Supports % changerates on expences, income and asset values Supports mortage calculations and new mortages taking over for a previous mortage Support incrementell decrease of income / expence / asset (using negative amount as input) Supports calculation of fortune tax in norway (but not adding it to expences) Calculates all values for all assets
 Groups assets into groups for group overview
 Groups assets into total, company and private for a total overview of your economic future